harness/developer-hub/docs/continuous-integration/use-ci/build-stage-settings/modify-and-override-build-settings-before-a-build.md

 helpdocs_is_published: true
 ---

-This topic describes how to modify and override build settings before a build in Harness CI.

-## Override secrets in settings.xml at runtime

-Use the following steps to override secrets in a [Maven settings.xml file](https://maven.apache.org/settings.html) when a pipeline runs.
+Use the following steps to override secrets in a [Maven settings.xml file](https://maven.apache.org/settings.html) by modifying the **Build** stage settings when the pipeline runs.

 These steps assume you have an understanding of the [Harness Secret Manager](/docs/platform/Security/harness-secret-manager-overview) or that you know how to [add your own secrets manager](/docs/platform/Security/add-secrets-manager).
 You should also be familiar with [adding text secrets](/docs/platform/Security/add-use-text-secrets), [adding file secrets](/docs/platform/Security/add-file-secrets), and [adding SSH secrets](/docs/platform/Security/add-use-ssh-secrets).

-### Create a secret at the account level
+## Create a secret at the account level

 Create a [text secret](/docs/platform/Security/add-use-text-secrets) at the account level that contains the content of your `settings.xml` file.